How many times does a roof come up in conversations about a dream home?

 Among the features of this amazing two-story, 2,928-square-foot Mid-Century Modern home is an interesting low-sloped metal roof with a pitch of 1/8 (3-in-12 slope), a vaulted Great Room with access to the vaulted covered deck, and an open concept kitchen.
 The residence includes four bedrooms, three bathrooms, and a walk-out basement with a family room (Plan 108-1923).

 Medium-sloped roofs have pitches of 1/4 (6:12 slope), which is the most common roof pitch.
 As with everything that is middle of the road.
-These roofs provide a good balance between ease of access and water and snow runoff.
+They provide a good balance between ease of access and water and snow runoff.

 Steep-sloped roofs are those designated with very highly angled pitches above 1/3 (generally slopes of 9:12, 10:12, and 12:12 or higher).
-Because of their angles, these roofs are particularly challenging to walk on and may require extra fasteners.
+Because of their angles, they are particularly challenging to walk on and may require extra fasteners.

 Shingles and tiles are the popular selections for conventional and steep-pitched roofs (anywhere from 1/6 pitch, or 4:12 slope, and above).
 They are attractive and perform well.